 UV exposure has been shown to influence the wound healing process by causing immediate UV-induced inflammation, followed by increased skin pigmentation, which may result in long term pigmentation of a fresh or recent scar.
 It is therefore very important that scars are protected from the sun5.
-The NHS recommends that complete sunblock is used on scars.
+The NHS recommends that complete sunblock is used for at least two years.

 1 https://baaps.org.uk/patients/procedures/16/scars_and_keloids (Accessed January 2018)

 4 NICE (March 2016) Chronic wounds: advanced wound dressings and antimicrobial dressings.
 Evidence summary ESMPB2.